Technical Due Diligence: Make No Mistakes – Follow These 9 Key Elements

 - Operating platform – What operating platform do you use and how it scales out?

 - Disaster recovery – If something unexpected happens, what plans are in place?
-What steps need to be taken for a full system recovery?
+What steps need to be taken for full system recovery?

 - Diagnostic monitoring – How often do you examine the logs to improve system quality and performance?